 Finding cheap eats in Saigon is a very easy task, given some of the best food you may ever eat is served right on the street.
 Not everyone however is eager to dive into street cuisine and while you can find Vietnamese restaurants worth a splurge, many more affordable proper restaurants can be tourist traps.
 If you want to sample local offerings somewhere a little fancier than a street cart or the...
 Read our full review of Cheap Vietnamese restaurants in Saigon.

-Within walking distance of many of Saigon’s more popular sites, such as Ben Thanh Market and Notre Dame Cathedral, barbecue restaurant Barbecue Garden is located in a surprisingly peaceful spot considering it is in the middle of some prime real estate.
-Barbecue Garden isn’t a fancy looking spot; it’s about a hundred tables on an outdoor terrace shaded by some big trees.
-If you’re worried...
+Within walking distance of many of Saigon’s more popular sites, such as Ben Thanh Market and Notre Dame Cathedral, barbecue restaurant Barbecue Garden is located in a surprisingly peaceful spot considering it is in the middle of some prime real...
 Read our full review of Barbecue Garden.

 Just a short trip from the backpacker area of Pham Ngu Lao, extremely large Lang Nuong Nam Bo sits off the main road down a long, wide alley.
 Set in an area that is rarely visited by tourists, you may feel like you’re in a different city when you find the restaurant even though you’re only 10 minutes’ away from the tourist...
 Read our full review of Lang Nuong Nam Bo.

 Inconspicuously tucked behind an average exterior on the busy street of Hai Ba Trung, just around the corner from the Saigon Opera House, the stylish Xu Restaurant is among the finer restaurants of the...
 Read our full review of Xu Restaurant.